-R Shiny is a great way to quickly display data and create interactive dashboards, and it is the backbone of many of Appsilon Data Science’s projects.
+R Shiny is a great way to quickly display data and create interactive dashboards, and it is the backbone of many Appsilon Data Science’s projects.
 As a Project Leader I needed to understand the challenges that come with working in this environment, even though I personally have never used R before.
 In this article I will discuss my experience with learning R and show you how to build a Shiny dashboard in just two days without any prior knowledge.

-The only programming language I have ever had any hands-on experience with is Python and I would say that I know it on a “google it and try it” level.
+The only programming language I have ever got any hands-on experience with is Python and I would say that I know it on a “google it and try it” level.
 I thought learning R would be quite a challenge.
 Fortunately I discovered that there are many examples of R Shiny code out there which I could use, so I started immediately.
-I was really surprised by how easy it is to start writing code in R.
+I was really surprised how easy it is to start writing code in R.

 The opportunity to apply this knowledge and develop my skills in R Shiny presented itself quickly.
 I needed to prepare a report for my manager and an interactive dashboard seemed like the best way to present the large amount of data I was working on.

 Within just two days I had a functional app which showed all of the data I wanted to display.
 The dashboard made it easy to analyze the data in a way that would be useful for business decisions.
 I created something that I knew would be used in the future.

 On the second day, I already felt more confident and I wanted to develop my dashboard further.
 And then the problems started.
 I realized that starting programming in Shiny is easy but it gets tricky if you want to customize the app.
 I thought it was a good opportunity to learn from somebody more experienced and got the help from one of our developers.
 The results definitely exceeded my expectations.

 Ultimately, R Shiny is an excellent tool for quickly creating visually appealing and useful dashboards and is relatively easy to learn.
 However, there are two major challenges to deploying more advanced solutions.